vichar/r_data_science_formative_assignment/README.md

 - **a)** What is vectorization in R, and what are its benefits?

-  Vectorisation is an implicit process in R where an operation can be peformed on each elements of a vector.
+  Vectorisation is an implicit process in R where an operation can be performed on each element of a vector.

-  A benefit of vecitorisation is that the code becomes more readable because there is no need to explicitly loop over elements of vector. for example two vectors can added together or a numerical value can be muliplied for all the vector values.(Matloff, 2011)
+A benefit of vectorisation is that the code becomes more readable because there is no need to explicitly loop over elements of a vector.
+For example, two vectors can be added together, or a numerical value can be multiplied for all the vector values.
+(Matloff, 2011)

 - **b)** What is recycling in R?
 Provide an example.
   - Recycling rules apply when performing operations on vectors of different lengths.
   - If one variable is a single number, it is treated as a vector matching the length of the other variable.
   - R will recycle the shorter vector if the longer vector's length is a multiple of the shorter vector's length.
-  - Otherwise, it issues a warning and performs the operation on overlapping elements.
+  - Otherwise, it issues a warning and performs the operation on overlapping elements.(Hadley, 2025)

 - **c)** What is operator precedence?
 Provide an R example.
 - **d)** What is function scope, and why is it important?